ioanmeri/HybridHDR/README.md

 # HybridHDR

-The paper associated with this project is available [here](http://utopia.duth.gr/nmitiano/pdf/ist2016.pdf)
+The scientific paper associated with this project is available [here](http://utopia.duth.gr/nmitiano/pdf/ist2016.pdf).

 [Published by the IEEE](http://ieeexplore.ieee.org/document/7738227/?reload=true) at the International Conference on Imaging Systems and Techniques (IST 2016).